 While the sound-design is decent overall, there are nevertheless various moments, like the scenes in Watanabe’s local café for instance, where the spatiality of the sound reveals the low-budget nature of the narrative (Sound-note 1).
 While this is often sensible, it does not actually problematize the experience of the narrative as such.
 The lighthearted nature of the narrative is furthermore highlighted by Yuji Watanab’s music.
 Another minor problem can be found at the level of the acting.
 Riko’s actress for instance, looks in a certain scene rather strangely at the camera, as if she was looking for confirmation.

 Life Finds A Way is another a fantastic narrative from the Watanabe brothers.
-Lighthearted and often hilarious, this narrative, by touching upon the internal doubt a writer’s block, his creative crisis, can cause, questions the very position of cinema as such.
+Lighthearted and often hilarious, this narrative, by touching upon the internal doubt a writer’s block, his creative crisis, can cause, questions the very position of cinema within one’s life as such.
 What makes this narrative so enjoyable is not so much the fact that all the elements of Watanabe’s trademark style are present, but because the self-referential nature of the narrative – something functioning as an internal joke, gives the narrative an elegant comedic dimension.
 As such, Life Finds A Way might very well be Watanabe’s best work yet.

 Narra-note 1: When Watanabe talks about using their music in a yet to be written movie in the narrative, one should realize that the very movie they are watching is already supported by Triple Fire’s music.
 Watanabe has in fact created a tongue-in-the-cheek self-referential paradox.